On this page are excerpts from magazine articles about suspensions, tires, sway bars, etc., that should be of interest to autocrossers.

 Removing Pylon Scuff Marks.
 The best way to avoid pylon scuffs is to avoid the cones.
 If you are unable or unwilling to do that, make sure that your car has a good coat of wax (or two) before hitting the course.
 Once a scuff is on there, a quick spray with a penetrating liquid oil like WD-40 or a cleaning solvent like “Goof Off” followed by a swipe of a rag or paper towel should do the trick.
 Some extreme scuffs may require some buffing with a paint-friendly polish.
 (9/08)

 Helmets.
 Do you dread that part of tech inspection when the safety steward looks inside your helmet for the Snell sticker?
 The National Solo Rules (Rule 4.3.1) mandate that helmets must meet the current or two immediately preceding Snell Foundation standards.
 Snell updates its standard every 5 years, so the current standard is 2015.
-In 2016, your helmet is legal if you have a 2015 (current), 2010, or 2005 sticker.
+In 2019, your helmet is legal if you have a 2015 (current), 2010, or 2005 sticker.
 Click here for more information and sticker examples.

 PAX/RTP Scoring.
 PAX is a method of handicapping cars.
 It’s also known as RTP (Racers Theoretical Performance).
 Cars are assigned handicaps based on their make/model/year and level of modification.
 These handicaps are based on actual performance of cars that have run in SCCA National events, and are determined by the national PAX administrator.
 They are used to judge performances at the national level, and are accepted by all competition entrants.
 The most modified car is “A Modified”, which gets a score of 1.00, so its time would not be adjusted at all.
 Everything else gets multiplied by a figure that you could call a PAX handicap.
 PAX values are adjusted yearly.
 Click here for the most current PAX factors.